 Are you thinking about building an artist website to showcase your artwork?
 The hardest part is knowing where to start.
-In this post, I am going to talk about everything you need to know about how to build professional art websites.
+In this post, I will talk about everything you need to know about building professional art websites.

 How To Build Professional Art Websites